All the Light We Cannot See: Battle of Saint-Malo and aftermath

 Much of All the Light We Cannot See takes place in Saint-Malo (pictured in 2015).

 When the United States forces lay siege to Saint-Malo in August 1944, Marie-Laure grabs the Sea of Flames and hides in the cellar.
 After waking the next day, Marie-Laure leaves the cellar to get some water.
-When von Rumpel enters the house, looking for the Sea of Flames, Marie-Laure hides in the attic.
+When von Rumpel enters the house, looking for the Sea of Flames, Marie-Laure hides in the attic for several days.
 Using Etienne's transmitter, she tries to call for help by transmitting herself reading a braille version of the science fiction novel Twenty Thousand Leagues Under the Seas alongside pleas for rescue.
-During this, von Rumpel unsuccessfully searches the house after discovering the Sea of Flames is no longer inside the Saint-Malo model.
+During this, an ill and increasingly desperate von Rumpel unsuccessfully searches the house for several days after discovering the Sea of Flames is no longer inside the Saint-Malo model.

-Meanwhile, Werner, Volkheimer, and Bernd become trapped beneath a pile of rubble in a cellar after the US forces bomb the hotel in which they have been staying.
+Meanwhile, Werner, Volkheimer, and Bernd become trapped beneath a pile of rubble in a cellar after the U.S. forces bomb the hotel in which they have been staying.
 Bernd is wounded in the explosion and dies.
 Werner mends a radio in an attempt to find help and discovers Marie-Laure's broadcasts.
 Several days later, Volkheimer realizes they could die soon and has Werner blow up the rubble with a grenade.
 After they escape, Werner goes to Etienne's house to rescue Marie-Laure.
 He finds von Rumpel, who has become delirious after failing to find the Sea of Flames.
 After a brief standoff, Werner shoots and kills von Rumpel and meets Marie-Laure.
 As they flee from Saint-Malo, Marie-Laure places the Sea of Flames inside a gated grotto flooded with seawater to return the gem to the sea.
 She gives the key to the gate to Werner, who sends her away to safety.
-Werner is captured and sent to a US prisoner-of-war camp, where he becomes gravely ill.
+Werner is captured and sent to a US prisoner-of-war camp, where he, after never fully recovering from his initial fever, becomes gravely ill.
 One night, in a fit of delirium, Werner leaves the hospital tent and accidentally steps on a German landmine, which kills him instantly.
 Etienne is freed from Fort National and reunites with Marie-Laure.
+They never discover what became of Daniel, her father.